Ewin Knight Series Gaming Chair Review: Not a Valiant Steed

 The Ewin logo is emblazoned at the top of the backrest and nicely stitched colored highlights climb up the sides and across the top.
 The chair I reviewed has red stitching and highlights, but white and blue variants are also available.

-The chair's armrests utilize what Ewin calls "2D technology," although all that means is that they're adjustable up and down; the "4D technology" used in the Champion edition chair allows for lateral adjustments and rotation.
+The chair's armrests utilizes 2D technology, which means that they're adjustable up and down; the "4D technology" used in the Champion edition chair allows for lateral adjustments and rotation.

 Overall, the armrests are adequate and what one would expect from an office or gaming chair.
 Instead of buttons, though, the outside of each armrest features a plastic trigger which is used to raise and lower it.